r-lyeh-archived/giant/README.md

 - Giant is tiny.
 Header-only library.
 - Giant is cross-platform.
 Compiles under MSVC/GCC.
 Works on Windows/Linux.
 - Giant has no dependencies.
-- Giant is MIT licensed.
+- Giant is BOOST licensed.

 ### API
 - `const bool giant::is_little`